|

 Solve for x:

-Solution: Apply the rule that "in a proportion, the product of the means equals the product of the extremes."
+Solution: Apply the rule that "In a proportion, the product of the means equals the product of the extremes."

 gives (5)•(12) = 8 • x; 60 = 8x; x = 7.5 ANSWER